ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 | `DECIMAL`                | [Decimal](../sql-reference/data-types/decimal.md)   | `DECIMAL`                |
 | `LIST`                   | [Array](../sql-reference/data-types/array.md)       | `LIST`                   |

-Elements of value `Array` type can be array or value of the `Nullable` type.
+Arrays can be nested and can have a value of the `Nullable` type as an argument.

 ClickHouse supports configurable precision of the `Decimal` type.
 The `INSERT` query treats the ORC `DECIMAL` type as the ClickHouse `Decimal128` type.